Umair-Codees/C-Plus-Plus/DSA - Data Structure & Algorithm/ReadMe.md

 #  Topics Covered in This Repository:
 ## 1. Linked List:
-i-Singly Linked List: Learn how to implement a simple singly linked list and operations like insertion, deletion, and traversal.
+1. Singly Linked List: Learn how to implement a simple singly linked list and operations like insertion, deletion, and traversal.
-ii-Doubly Linked List: Explore doubly linked lists with bidirectional traversal, insertion, and deletion from both ends.
+2. Doubly Linked List: Explore doubly linked lists with bidirectional traversal, insertion, and deletion from both ends.
-iii-Circular Linked List: Understand circular linked lists and their applications in problems like round-robin scheduling and memory management.
+3. Circular Linked List: Understand circular linked lists and their applications in problems like round-robin scheduling and memory management.

 ## 3. Stack:
 Stack Basics: Learn the stack data structure and how to implement its basic operations such as push, pop, and peek.